matuzo/HTMHell/README.md

 ### Adding a submission

 Add a submission in `./hell/entries` by copying any other markdown file in this folder.
-The filename should start with a counter followed by any file name, e.g. `12_my_entry.md`.

 1. Show bad code
 2. Explain how to fix it